git933/git933/README.md

 # Projects

 - ### 190529 : Self-Diagnostic Application For Carpal Tunnel Syndrome

-  Patients with carpal tunnel syndrome tend to transmit wrist electromyography signals way more later than the general population.<br>
+  Patients with carpal tunnel syndrome tend to transmit wrist electromyographic signals way more later than the general population.<br>
   Using this, an Arduino device and a mobile application capable of self-diagnosing Carpal Tunnel Syndrome were produced.

   <center>